persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

   The name of each element created by can be modified by the user by double-click on the element.
   The element **Deterministic study**, **Probabilistic study** and **Designs of experiment** cannot be renamed.
+  The right click on these elements gives access the contextual menu of the elements.
+Any element can be removed through this contextual menu.

 - The main menubar and toolbar (on top).